OldemarCRC/Sea-container-Check-Digit/MANUAL_USER.md

 1. Open your web browser.

-2. Navigate to the URL where the application is hosted (e.g., `https://oldemarcrc.github.io/Sea-container-Check-Digit/`).
+2. Navigate to the URL https://oldemarcrc.github.io/Sea-container-Check-Digit/.

 4. On the application interface, you will see a textarea labeled "Enter container numbers separated by new lines."